MrBanannaMan/NEO-M8U-Configuration-Files/README.md

 # :space_invader: NEO-M8U-Configuration :space_invader:
 GNSS Configuration for the NEO-M8U Configuration via .yaml file in ROS using Kumar Robotics Ublox ROS drivers and in Windows via Ublox's U-Center.
 By completing this "tutorial" you should be able to perform the following:

-- [ ] Configure the NEO-M8U Module to track GPS, GLONASS, and Galileo Satellites in Windows
+- [ ] Configure the NEO-M8U Module to track GPS, GLONASS, and Galileo Satellites in Windows 10
-- [ ] Poll raw NMEA 0183 data in Windows
+- [ ] Poll NMEA 0183 data in Windows and view satellite strength, availability, deviation, etc.
 - [ ] (Optional) Map the NMEA data to Google Earth from U-Center *KML file from "Database Export" command in U-Center*
-- [ ] Configure the NEO-M8U Module to track GPS, GLONASS, and Galileo Satellites in Linux
+- [ ] Configure the NEO-M8U Module to track GPS, GLONASS, and Galileo Satellites in Linux via Wine
-- [ ] Configure the NEO-M8U Module to track GPS, GLONASS, and Galileo Satellites in ROS
+- [ ] Configure the NEO-M8U Module to track GPS, GLONASS, and Galileo Satellites in ROS via sensor_msgs/NavSatFix.h
 - [ ] Poll & bag "NavSatFix" data specified by: http://docs.ros.org/api/sensor_msgs/html/msg/NavSatFix.html
 - [ ] (Optional) Map the NavSatFix data to Bing Maps or others depending on API's and time availabe.